Lille France is a perfect city to visit if you’re interested in art, history and delicious food. These are the best things to do in Lille.

 Would you like to plan a trip to Lille?
 These websites are useful for booking your trip.

-• Lill has a small international airport that can be reached by plane from airports in France, Spain, and Portugal.
-However, it might be smarter to fly to Paris instead and take a high-speed train from there to Lille.
-Check Skyscanner for the cheapest flights.
+✈️ Plane tickets – Lille has a small international airport that can be reached by plane from airports in France, Spain, and Portugal.
+However, it might be smarter to fly to Brussels (Belgium) or Paris instead and take a high-speed train to Lille from there.
+Check WayAway to find the best deals and get cashback on flights.

 Read more about Lille & France

+These are all my Lille tips!
 Would you like to read more about Lille or other cities in France?
-These are some great travel guides
+Check out these amazing travel guides.

 In addition, I regularly share fun travel stories and tips for the most beautiful destinations in my monthly newsletter.
 Subscribe here.